1. Confirming enrolment

 All students at VSV require regular and reliable access to the internet.
 Our recommended electronic device and software supplier is JB Hi Fi.
 Students can browse a selection of devices and software on the JB Hi Fi education portal.
 Click here for more information.

 It is essential that you have a space to study without disruptions.
 This includes:

 - A suitable study desk, which is located in a quiet area (preferably outside of the bedroom), free of distractions, with plenty of natural light

 - A computer with internet access

-- Orderly space for DECV study materials and text books
+- Orderly space for VSV study materials and text books

 - A safe place to store all completed work (hard copy or electronic).
 Copies of all work should be made before submission, regardless of whether work is being submitted in hard copy or electronically